FIXED: AirPods Connected But Sound Coming from Phone

 Turn Bluetooth Off

-3. Turn Bluetooth ON again, select your AirPods from the list, and try reconnecting them.
+3. Turn Bluetooth ON again, pick your AirPods from the list, and reconnect.

 Turn Bluetooth On